“A scientist himself, he recognized that the American people must understand science.”

 In 1973, John Motley Morehead’s full vision for his building was realized when the building’s East Wing opened.
-The addition included the Morehead Observatory, which is fitted with a 24-inch Schmitt-Cassegrain telescope and is operated by UNC-Chapel Hill’s department of physics and astronomy.
+The addition included the Morehead Observatory, which is fitted with a 24-inch Schmidt-Cassegrain telescope and is operated by UNC-Chapel Hill’s department of physics and astronomy.
 This observatory is open, upon reservation, for the public each Friday night during the academic year.

 In 1984, Morehead became one of the first planetariums to utilize computer automation for its programs.
 Before automation, each feature of a planetarium show was set into motion by a technician following a cue by the narrator.
 With its new capacity for automation, the planetarium expanded its ability to present more complex shows.
 See the full Planetarium timeline here.